Peliha-ip/The-Cold-Above/README.md

 What does space + ice make?
 The Cold Above, a mod that is both frosty and cosmic.
 This mod also brings back the penguin from the 2023 mob vote and the iceologer from the 2020 mob vote.
 One more thing, some cosmic dimensions can lead you to places you might recognize.

 Mobs:
-- Leopard Seals
+- Leopard Seal
-- Penguins
+- Penguin
-- Iceologers
+- Iceologer
-- Beavers
+- Beaver
-- Gloops
+- Gloop
-- Tangleds
+- Tangled
-- Capricorns
+- Capricorn
-- Space Whales
+- Space Whale
-- Flatworms (cosmic and sea variants)
+- Flatworm (cosmic and sea variants)
-- Peacock Spiders
+- Peacock Spider
-- Frostbittens
+- Frostbitten
-- Yetis
+- Yeti
-- Smilodons
+- Smilodon
 - Moose
 - Reindeer
-- Yaks
+- Yak
-- Snow Leopards
+- Snow Leopard
-- Narwhals
+- Narwhal
-- Belugas
+- Beluga
-- Orcas
+- Orca
-- Elephant Seals
+- Elephant Seal
 - Phlox Titan (Invulnerable)
 - Crocus Titan (Invulnerable)
-- Manta Rays (Cosmic in space or end, fire in the nether, and normal in overworld)
+- Manta Ray (Cosmic in space or end, fire in the nether, and normal in overworld)
-- Slithering Cats
+- Slithering Cat
-- Droopy Dragons
+- Droopy Dragon
 - Somniworms
-- Woolly Rhinoceroses
+- Woolly Rhinoceros
-- Blobs (blue, pink, green, red, white, and black)
+- Blob (blue, pink, green, red, white, and black)
-- Bloops
+- Bloop
 - Alien Fish
-- Alien Claws
+- Alien Claw
-- Alien Shrews
+- Alien Shrew
+- Hexacron

 Structures:
 - Observatory